-It is not clear what causes irritable bowel syndrome, or IBS, but certain factors seem to make some people more vulnerable than others.
-Risk factors for IBS include:
+Doctors don’t know for sure what causes irritable bowel syndrome, but some things seem to make people more likely to have it than others.
+These risk factors for IBS include:

 Food sensitivities.
-Some people may have digestive systems that rumble angrily with consumption of dairy, wheat, fructose (a simple sugar found in fruits), or sorbitol (a sugar substitute).
-Eating certain fare such as fatty foods, carbonated drinks, and alcohol can also upset digestion.
+Some people may have digestive systems that rumble angrily when they eat dairy, wheat, a sugar in fruits called fructose, or the sugar substitute sorbitol.
+Fatty foods, carbonated drinks, and alcohol can also upset digestion.

 There's no proof any of these foods cause IBS, but they may trigger symptoms.

 Large meals, or eating while you do something stressful, like driving or working.
 Again, these activities don’t cause irritable bowel syndrome, but for those with a very sensitive colon, they can spell trouble.

 Other digestive problems, like stomach flu, traveler's diarrhea or food poisoning.
 Some scientists think these illnesses may trigger a person’s first IBS symptoms.
 Post-infectious IBS occurs in up to 32% of people who've had a bout of acute stomach flu.
 Symptoms like abdominal discomfort and diarrhea can last 2-3 years.

 Talk to your doctor if you think you might have irritable bowel syndrome.
 They can discuss your symptoms with you and do some tests to find out what’s going on.